-The second, third, and fourth basin-wide plan annual meetings were held in November 2020, November 2021, and November 2022, respectively, in fulfillment of the IMPs for Upper Republican, Middle Republican, and Lower Republican NRDs.
+The second through fifth basin-wide plan annual meetings were held in November 2020, November 2021, November 2022 and November 2023, respectively, in fulfillment of the IMPs for Upper Republican, Middle Republican, and Lower Republican NRDs.
 The main purpose of these meetings is to present to the public progress by NRDs and NeDNR on Plan implementation in the Basin in the previous year.